 What is a Haakaa?

 The Haakaa is used to express breastmilk.
 This could be done from the opposite side while your baby nurses or to express milk even if your baby isn’t actually breastfeeding.
-Because of the gentle suction, you can generally catch more milk than what just comes from let-down.
+Because of the gentle suction, you can generally catch more milk than what just comes from a let-down.

-The brief answer is anyone who needs to express breastmilk should give the Haakaa a try.
+Anyone who needs to express breastmilk should give the Haakaa a try.

-How To Use A Haakaa
+How To Use A Haakaa Pump

 Step 1– Clean and Sterilize the Haakaa and allow it to cool and dry.
 Wash your hands prior to use.
 You can sterilize your Haakaa by boiling it in water for 3 minutes.